simonbyrne/simonbyrne.github.io/notes/fastmath.md

 new platforms.

 ## What can language and compilers developers do?

+Fundamentally, I think the widespread use of fast-math should be considered a fundamental design
+failure: by failing to provide programmers with features they need to make the best use of modern hardware, programmers are instead encouraged to enable an option that is known to be blatantly unsafe.

 Firstly, GCC should address the FTZ issue: the bug has been [open for 9 years, but is still marked NEW](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=55522).
 At the very least,